holoviz-topics/neuro/README.md

     - pip:
         - -e ../_neurodatagen
     ```
-  - Use the `dev` dir in each workflow as shared scratch space.
+  - Use the `dev` dir in each workflow as shared scratch space within the `main` branch.
 There is no expectation that anything here is maintained.
   - Maintain `demo_<workflow>.ipynb` as the latest (stable) version of the workflow.
   - Use `readme_<workflow>.md` for any essential workflow-specific info or links.